 Lawrence F. Reilly

 Since graduating from law school with honors in 1989, Larry has worked exclusively as a civil trial lawyer.
 He works for both plaintiffs and defendants in business litigation, but in medical malpractice and personal injury cases his practice concentrates on injured plaintiffs.
-His most recent trials have covered construction litigation, unfair trade practices, fraud, breach of contract, franchise law, medical malpractice, personal injury, wrongful death, property disputes, and a will contest in probate court.
-He was certified as a Board Certified Advocate in civil trials by the National Board of Trial Advocacy.
-He is a life member of the Multi-Million Dollar Advocates Forum.
+Some of his most recent trials have covered construction litigation, personal injury, unfair trade practices, fraud, breach of contract, franchise law, medical malpractice, wrongful death, property disputes, and will contests.
+He is Board Certified Advocate in Civil Trials by the National Board of Trial Advocacy, and is a life member of the Multi-Million Dollar Advocates Forum.

-In addition to trial work, Larry is a long-distance runner for the Injured Marines Semper Fi Fund (please visit the "Charity" page tabbed above).
+In addition to trial work, Larry runs marathons and competes in Spartan obstacle course races to raise funds for the Semper Fi Fund (please visit the "Charity" page tabbed above).
 He served on the Board of Directors for the Norwalk Youth Symphony for several years and served as President and Chairman of the Board from 2010-11.
-He is proud to be an Eagle Scout and to have coached the Ridgefield High School Mock Trial team for the past many years.
+He is proud to be an Eagle Scout and to have coached the Ridgefield High School Mock Trial team for ten years.

 Larry graduated from the State University of New York with a degree in Environmental Science.
 In law school, he was elected Chief Notes and Comments Editor of The New York Law School Journal of Human Rights.
 He represented the school in a national moot court competition, won the American Jurisprudence Award in civil procedure, and was published in the Journal of Human Rights.
-He is admitted to the Bars of Connecticut and New York, the Federal District Court for the State of Connecticut and the Southern District of New York, and the Second Circuit Court of Appeals.
+He is admitted to the Bars of Connecticut and New York, the Federal District Court for the State of Connecticut, and the Second Circuit Court of Appeals.
 He practices in both state and federal courts conducting trials and arguing appeals.
-He also regularly represents clients in mediations and arbitrations and serves as a mediator and arbitrator.